microsoftgraph/microsoft-graph-toolkit/packages/mgt-chat/README.md

 ### Known issues

-* When using the chat components, users need to login twice because it requires to acquire tokens to both Microsoft Graph and the Graph Notification Broker
+* When using the chat components, users need to login twice because it requires to acquire tokens to both Microsoft Graph and the Graph Notification Broker.
+* Some messages are duplicating.

 ## Contribute